Trust Modification and Termination

 A trust may be modified if there is an unforeseen circumstance, such as changes in the law or a beneficiary develops serious health problems, that substantially impairs or defeats the settlor's intent, and all the beneficiaries agree to the modification.
 A court will more likely approve the modification if it improves compliance with the settlor's probable intent (aka equitable deviation), but will not necessarily approve of the change simply because it is better for the beneficiaries.

-With clear and convincing evidence that a trust or its administration is inefficient in carrying out the intentions of the settlor because it was created based on a mistake in fact or in law, the court may correct the trust document to better reflect what the settlor intended at the time of the trust's execution (aka reformation).
+With clear and convincing evidence that a trust or its administration is inefficient in carrying out the settlor's intentions because its creation was based on a mistake in fact or in law, the court may correct the trust document to better reflect what the settlor intended at the time of the trust's execution (aka reformation).
 U.T.C. §415

 A settlor can agree with the beneficiaries to terminate an irrevocable trust, even if the trustee objects, but if the settlor is dead, then the court will try to determine if the trust has an unfulfilled material purpose [aka Claflin doctrine, after Claflin v.
 Claflin, 20 N.E.
 454 (Mass.
 1889)] or if the trustee is merely trying to extend the lifetime of the trust to earn more fees.
 In almost every case, however, the courts will not terminate the trust if it is a spendthrift or support trust or a discretionary trust, or if any beneficiaries are only to receive their benefit when they reach a certain age.